Problem: The big dance is hours away, and you've got an erupting volcano on your nose.

 Problem: It's sandal season but you're still in sneakers.
 You don't want anyone to see your dry, cracked heels.

 Solution: Your hand moisturizer may not be enough to heal scaly feet.
 Try this overnight treatment: Before bed, smear your feet with a thick cream containing glycerin.
 Put on cotton socks and leave the cream on your feet while you sleep.
+You can seek stronger treatment through a dermatologist.

 Problem: Your once healthy, glowing skin is now rough, scaly, and itchy.